-While it’s not on many ships (just Carnival Horizon with Panorama and Mardi Gras to also include it), Bonsai Teppanyaki makes a memorable meal.
-In the style of hibachi grills where the chef performs a show for an entire table while also cooking a delicious meal.
+While it’s not on many ships (just Carnival Horizon, Panorama, and Mardi Gras include it), Bonsai Teppanyaki makes a memorable meal.
+It’s hibachi-style where the chef performs a show for an entire table while also cooking a delicious meal.
 The fare is Asian-themed, including your choice of meat (or tofu) cooked up with fried rice and stir-fry.

 - Menu: Asian; salmon, lobster, shrimp, chicken, steak, tofu, fried rice, vegetables